bertmelis/VitoWiFi/README.md

 ## Usage
 A working example using [Homie](https://github.com/marvinroger/homie-esp8266) and my [WifiPrinter](https://github.com/bertmelis/WifiPrinter) can be found on my [Github page](https://github.com/bertmelis/homie-boiler).
-Look into the examples to explore the functionality, documentation is on it's way!
+Look into the examples to explore the functionality.

+See [USAGE](USAGE.md) for a more in detail explenation or look directly into the [REFERENCE](REFERENCE.md).

 ## TO DO
 - improve/implement error handling
-- integrate missing datapoint types
+- integrate missing datapoint types and rearrange
-- update USAGE.md

 ## HISTORY
 I was using the original openv/vcontrold code from wikispaces on a Raspberry Pi V1.
 However, this setup was a bit overkill: such a powerful device doing only serial communication at 4800 baud.
 So I wanted to optimise this situation.